dparlevliet/elastic-firewall/README.md

     "api_key": "abcde"
   },

+  "hostnames": {
+    # servers host name
+    "elastic-firewall": {

       # block all incoming connection attempts as a general rule
       "block_all": true,

       # API key to verify the messages received by the server are from within your
       # cluster.
       "api_key": "=MGuNrNvGg6dEap1lle#w;eC1QEwC_ncJV^aOYLA56-,,:oBH5)PF))",

       # salt for the message encryption. must be <= 448 bits
       "bsalt": ":2hk)BKAq 1,4F3L",

       # port for the server(s) to run on
       "server_port": 23565,

-  "hostnames": {
-    # servers host name
-    "elastic-firewall": {

       # Is this server going to act as a ping receiver?
       "server": true,

       # which servers to ping (by hostname)
       "ping": [
+        # regex support for hostname list in ping list
+        "dave-*"
       ],

       # which servers to grant access to?